 Special SSC meetings may be called by the written request of three representatives or by request of the executive committee.

-The most recent revision of Robert's Rules of Order (Rules of Order) shall govern the proceedings of SSC and the executive committee in all matters to which they apply.
+The most recent revision of Robert’s Rules of Order shall govern the proceedings of SSC and the executive committee in all matters to which they apply.
 In the event of a conflict between the Rules of Order and these Bylaws, the provisions of these Bylaws shall control.

-Proposed modifications to these Bylaws must be made in writing to the executive committee at least ten business days before a regularly scheduled meeting of the SSC.
+Proposed amendments to these Bylaws must be made in writing to the executive committee at least ten business days before a regularly scheduled meeting of the SSC.

-The secretary shall ensure that timely submitted proposed modifications are made available to representatives at least one week before the next regularly scheduled SSC meeting.
+The secretary shall ensure that timely submitted proposed amendments are made available to representatives at least five business days before the next regularly scheduled SSC meeting.

-Such proposed modifications shall be placed on the agendas for the next regularly scheduled SSC meetings and a full and fair opportunity for discussion of such proposed modifications shall be provided at such meetings.
+Such proposed amendments shall be placed on the agendas for the next regularly scheduled SSC meetings and a full and fair opportunity for discussion of such proposed amendments shall be provided at such meetings.

-Modifications to these Bylaws shall be made by a two-thirds majority vote of the general representation of SSC.
+Amendments to these Bylaws shall be adopted upon by a two-thirds majority vote of the general representation of SSC.